-William Egan has over twenty-five years of commercial litigation and business law experience.
+William Egan has thirty years of commercial litigation and business law experience.
 He handles trials at the state and federal level, along with arbitrations and mediations, involving both domestic and international matters.

-In addition to his litigation practice, Mr. Egan counsels businesses on the negotiation and drafting of contracts and business agreements and the resolution of business disputes short of litigation.
+In addition to his litigation practice, Bill counsels businesses on the negotiation and drafting of contracts and business agreements and the resolution of business disputes short of litigation.

-Mr. Egan also counsels clients on issues related to franchises and distributorships, technology, and commercial business matters, as well as real estate and leasing-related matters.
-Mr. Egan is a lecturer on the topics of commercial litigation, commercial lease law, and commercial contract law.
+He also counsels clients on issues concerning technology-related contracts, franchise and distributorship disputes, and commercial business matters, as well as real estate and leasing-related matters.
+Bill is a lecturer on the topics of commercial litigation, commercial lease law, and commercial contract law.

 Franchise and Distributorship Litigation

-Mr. Egan represents companies in franchise and distributorship disputes, including lawsuits, contract negotiations and dispute resolutions.
-The United States District Court of Massachusetts’ decision in C.N.
+Bill represents companies in franchise and distributorship disputes, including lawsuits, contract negotiations and disupte resolutions.
+The United States District Court of Massachusetts's decision in C.N.
 Wood Company, Inc. v.
 Labrie Environmental Group, Case No. 1:12-cv-11778 (D. Mass.
 2013) is an example of a decisive ruling for our client.
 The ruling confirmed that as a manufacturer, our client was not liable to the plaintiff, who asserted claims under Massachusetts franchise law.

 Real Estate Litigation

-Mr. Egan represents clients with regard to commercial real estate disputes including leasing disputes for commercial, retail and industrial property.
+Bill represents clients with regard to commercial real estate disputes including leasing disputes for commercial, retail and industrial property.
 He has handled lease litigation and dispute resolution for national and international retailers, commercial landlords, and banking institutions.
-Mr. Egan’s representation in lease litigation matters includes successfully defending a large internet retailer against an overreaching landlord in an arbitration proceeding.
+His representation in lease litigation matters includes successfully defending a large internet retailer against an overreaching landlord in an arbitration proceeding.

 Pro Bono and Community Involvement